saitaiky/notebook/docs/docs/software-development/system-design/data/nosql-vs-sql.md

 **Unstructured data** refers to information that does not have a pre-defined data model or schema.
 This includes a variety of formats such as text, images, audio, and video, which do not fit neatly into relational databases.
 Despite this, many NoSQL databases and other storage systems can indeed store and manage unstructured data.
 Unstructured data refers to information that does not have a pre-defined data model or schema.

-:::cautionIf we can store unstructured data in SQL databases, why we need to use NoSQL?
+:::warning If we can store unstructured data in SQL databases, why we need to use NoSQL?
 You can store unstructured data, such as text data, web content, or social media data, in SQL databases.
 However, these types of data are still considered unstructured because they do not fit neatly into the rigid schema of a traditional relational database, which is designed for highly organized, tabular data with well-defined relationships.

 SQL databases excel at handling tabular data with well-defined relationships and constraints.
 When dealing with unstructured data, several challenges arise: